Click below to listen to Episode 61 – Texas Values In Jeopardy

 Bob: Well, speaking of voting, I think Mary Jo wants to ask something.

-Mary Jo: At CIS Wealth Management, we are all about helping our clients integrate their faith and their finances.
+Mary Jo: At Christian Financial Advisors, we are all about helping our clients integrate their faith and their finances.
 So I want to kind of change our question direction just a little bit and bring our discussion back around.
 Speaking of voting, voting our values with our investments.
 I noticed that Texas Values, they have their 403B, their Employer Based Retirement Plan, with Guidestone.
 Guidestone is a Christian financial services firm.
 So I just have a couple of questions regarding that.
 How did you come to make that decision?
 What kind of due diligence did you do about finding a Christian based retirement plan provider, and how did you get connected with Guidestone in particular?

 Jonathan: Absolutely.
 So I mentioned this early on.
 I worked for a larger organization before called Liberty Institute.
 It’s now called First Liberty Institute.
 It was a larger organization, and when we were a part of that team and that organization, and it’s led by Kelly Shackelford who is a Christian lawyer and well known in a lot of circles.
 That was the one that was selected at the time.
 And you know, we saw the background and the Christian based approach of this entity and knowing how important it can be about the people that you trust with your investments.
 So that’s what went into that decision.
 And then when we started Texas Values, it really was two of us that worked for that entity and one of those members, Kelly Shackelford, came onto our board.
 So that kind of just transitioned and we followed along with that when we started our organization.